Kid A: Artwork

 The Kid A artwork and packaging was created by Yorke with Stanley Donwood, who has worked with Radiohead since their 1994 EP My Iron Lung.
 Whereas the pair had previously created album artwork through collage, photography and digital manipulation, for Kid A they used paint for the first time.
-Donwood used canvases measuring six square feet and used Artex to create textured surfaces.
-He painted on large canvases with knives and sticks and used Artex to create textured surfaces, which Yorke photographed and manipulated with Photoshop.
+Donwood used canvases measuring six square feet.
+He painted on them with knives and sticks and used Artex to create textured surfaces, which Yorke photographed and manipulated with Photoshop.
 Donwood focused on painting, while Yorke focused on digital editing.
 While working on the artwork, Yorke and Donwood became "obsessed" with the Worldwatch Institute website, which was full of "scary statistics about ice caps melting, and weather patterns changing"; this inspired them to use an image of a mountain range as the cover art.
 Donwood said he saw the mountains as "some sort of cataclysmic power".

-Donwood was inspired by a photograph taken during the Kosovo War depicting a square metre of snow full of the "detritus of war", such as military equipment and cigarette stains.
+Donwood was inspired by a photograph taken during the Kosovo war depicting a square metre of snow full of the "detritus of war", such as military equipment and cigarette stains.
 He said: "I was upset by it in a way war had never upset me before.
 It felt like it was happening in my street."
 The red swimming pool on the album spine and disc was inspired by the 1988 graphic novel Brought to Light by Alan Moore and Bill Sienkiewicz, in which the number of people killed by state terrorism is measured in swimming pools filled with blood.
 Donwood said this image "haunted" him during the recording of the album, calling it "a symbol of looming danger and shattered expectations".
 Yorke and Donwood cited a Paris exhibition of paintings by David Hockney as another influence.

 Yorke and Donwood made many versions of the album cover, with different pictures and different titles in different typefaces.
 Unable to pick one, they taped them to cupboards of the studio kitchen and went to bed.
 According to Donwood, the choice the next day "was obvious".
 In October 2021, Yorke and Donwood curated an exhibition of Kid A artwork at Christie's headquarters in London.